 As a result of that pay cut, it’s getting harder for Americans to buy homes.
-Some 59.6 percent of homes sold during the first quarter were affordable to families earning a typical income during April, May and June, down from 61.3 percent in the first quarter of 2020 and 63.2 percent in the fourth quarter of 2019, according to the NAHB/Wells Fargo Housing Opportunity Index.
+Just 58.3 percent of homes sold during the third quarter were affordable to families earning a typical income, down from 59.6 percent in the second quarter, 61.3 percent in the first quarter and 63.2 percent in the fourth quarter of 2019, according to the NAHB/Wells Fargo Housing Opportunity Index.

 Three factors drive affordability

 The builders’ index looks at three variables — incomes, home prices and mortgage rates.
 The affordability study shows nationwide home prices have spiked in recent months.
-The median rose to a record $300,000 in the second quarter, up from $280,000 in the first quarter of 2020.
+The median home price rose to a record $313,000 in the third quarter from $300,000 in the second quarter and $280,000 in the first quarter of 2020.

-Meanwhile, average mortgage rates fell to 3.34 percent in the second quarter from 3.61 percent in the first quarter.
-Rates have fallen even lower, to 3.22 percent now, according to Bankrate data.
+In a trend that offsets some of the affordability squeeze, average mortgage rates fell to 3.05 percent in the third quarter, down from 3.34 percent in the second quarter and 3.61 percent in the first quarter, according to Bankrate data.

 While falling mortgage rates created tailwinds for affordability, there are two major headwinds — layoffs and rising home prices.
-The U.S. jobless rate has been in the double digits since April, and home prices have surged as bidding wars have broken out in many areas.
+The U.S. jobless rate jumped to the double digits in the spring.
+But many people are still employed, and those fortunate folks are driving home prices higher.
+Bidding wars have broken out in many areas.

 5 most affordable metro areas

-Scranton-Wilkes Barre-Hazleton, Pennsylvania: Wages here are below national levels, but so are home prices — the median sale price was just $120,000 in the second quarter of 2020.
-As a result of rock-bottom prices, fully 89 percent of all new and existing homes sold in the spring quarter were affordable to families earning the area’s median income of $66,600, NAHB says.
-The median price jumped from $113,000 in the first quarter.
+Scranton-Wilkes Barre-Hazleton, Pennsylvania: Wages here are below national levels, but so are home prices — the median sale price was just $133,000 in the second quarter of 2020.
+As a result of rock-bottom prices, fully 89.4 percent of all new and existing homes sold in July, August and September were affordable to families earning the area’s median income of $66,600, NAHB says.
+The median price jumped from $120,000 in the second quarter and $113,000 in the first quarter.

-Pittsburgh: This metro area has a median family income of $77,100 and a median home price of just $155,000.
-As a result, 87.3 percent of homes were affordable for typical earners.
+Albany, New York: This metro area has a median family income of $92,200 and a median home price of just $218,000.
+As a result, 85.6 percent of homes were affordable for typical earners.

 5 least affordable areas

 San Francisco-Redwood City-South San Francisco: Incomes are high here — the median is $129,200.
-Prices are even higher — the typical home went for $1.4 million in the second quarter.
-That translates to just 8.5 percent of homes sold during the second quarter falling in the range of affordability for families earning the area’s median income.
+Prices are even higher — the typical home went for $1.41 million in the third quarter.
+That translates to just 9 percent of homes sold during the summer months falling in the range of affordability for families earning the area’s median income.

-Anaheim-Santa Ana-Irvine: Orange County’s incomes are high: The typical family makes $94,600 this year.
-But home prices are higher, at a median of $760,000.
-That means just 13.4 percent of homes are in reach for average families.
+Anaheim-Santa Ana-Irvine: Orange County’s incomes are high: The typical family makes $95,700 this year.
+But home prices are higher, at a median of $795,000.
+That means just 12.8 percent of homes are in reach of average families.

 Housing affordability has been an ongoing challenge in California and other areas that have seen strong demand and little new building since the Great Recession.